 2013 population: 285

 Waiwera hot springs and beach are at the mouth of the Waiwera River, 48 km north of Auckland.
 The full name, Waiwerawera, means very hot water.
-Robert Graham developed New Zealand’s first tourist spa here in 1848.
+Robert Graham developed New Zealand’s first tourist spa here from 1848.
 At his property, Wenderholm, on Waiwera spit, he established a garden of exotic trees and planted the largest pōhutukawa grove in 19th-century New Zealand.
 The property became Auckland’s first regional park in 1965.

 Settlement on the upper reaches of the Pūhoi River, 6 km south of Warkworth.
 It was founded by Captain Martin Krippner from Staab in Bohemia, now part of the Czech Republic.
 He encouraged fellow Bohemians to join him on land granted by the provincial government.
 The settlers felled 7 million superfeet (16,520 cubic metres) of kauri and developed dairy farms on the cleared land.
 The Puhoi Valley Cheese Company was founded in 1983, and employs about 100 people.